splitleasesharath/slack-threads-api/README.md

    - `users:read` - View user info (optional)
    - `files:write` - Upload files and images (REQUIRED for image support)
    - `files:read` - Read file information (REQUIRED for image uploads with files_upload_v2)

+**⚠️ IMPORTANT**: After adding new scopes, you MUST:
+- Click "Reinstall to Workspace"
+- Copy the NEW Bot User OAuth Token (it changes!)
+- Update your .env with the new token

 3. Install the app to your workspace
 4. Copy the Bot User OAuth Token